 Director Owen Tooth participated in Directors UK Inspire with his mentor, director Max Myers, and in our Directing Actors workshop.
-We caught up him to discuss his experience on the scheme, and how it prepared him for directing his first episode of EastEnders.
+We caught up with him to discuss his experience on Inspire, and how it prepared him for directing his first episode of EastEnders.

 Owen’s interest in directing began at a young age when he repaired an old broken camcorder and began filming.
 Since then, his short films have had successful festival runs all over the world.
 Wanting to break into continuing drama, he applied and was accepted onto Inspire and using that momentum, he recently added his name to the list of EastEnders directors.